PureStorage-OpenConnect/cbs-deploy-bicep/README.md

 # Bicep Framework for deploying CBS on Azure

+The Bicep framework for CBS deployment comes with Bicep templates and bash scripts, combined from following modules:

+- **Module #01 (Prerequisites)** -  this module deploys all the resources required for CBS deployment, including Virtual Network, User-Managed Identity, Custom Role, and others.

+- **Module #02 (CBS Managed App)** - this module deploys the CBS Managed App itself into the environment with all prerequisites met.

+- **Module #03 (Test VM)** -  This module provisions a test Virtual Machine (VM) of Windows Server 2019 with pre-installed MS SQL server and configures test volumes in CBS instance to mount them via iSCSI protocol.

+- **Module #04 (E2E Demo Deployment) 🧪** - For hands-on/testing purposes, this module combines all modules #01-#03 (described above) and deploys all required resources, CBS Managed App and a test Virtual Machine in the single deployment script.

 ## Prerequisites
 - bash
 - Docker or Windows (**WSL recommended**) / Linux<sup>[1]</sup> / MacOS<sup>[2]</sup>